 Bath Of Poverty: Stanley is shown in a cold open shower with the water shutting off halfway through.

 Berserk Button: After Mr. Sir is slashed across the face by the Warden's venom coated nails, a camper asks him about his swollen wound the next day and promptly gets yelled at for it.
 Everyone quickly learns to not ask about it again.

-Better to Die than Be Killed: In the book and film, Kissin' Kate chooses to allow a yellow-spotted lizard to bite her rather than let Trout Walker kill her, or tell him what he wants to know.
-It's also implied that he would have tortured her for the information.
+Better to Die Than Be Killed: In the book and film, Kissin' Kate chooses to allow a yellow-spotted lizard to bite her rather than let Trout Walker kill her, or tell him what he wants to know.
+He would have tortured her for the information.